+Laser printers leave a residue on the printer drum.
 Cleaning is a physical and electrical process carried out in order to remove the previous print job and prepare the photosensitive drum for the new print job.

-Remnants of toner on the drum are scraped away by a rubber-cleaning blade into a debris cavity.
-Remnants of electrical charges on the drum from the previous print job are defused by electrostatic erase lamps.
 Lubrication is then applied to the heat roller in order to make sure an adequate amount of heat is evenly applied to transfer the incoming image.

 Step 3: Conditioning

 The process called conditioning involves applying a charge to the drum unit and the paper as it passes through the corona wire.
 Adding a static charge to the paper allows an image to be electrostatically transferred to the laser printer page.

 Yeah, static electricity!